Warner-Bell/iac-cloud-portfolio/README.md

 ### 3. CSS

-Same deal with the CSS, you'll see an example of a basic configuration resume with basic CSS within this code base but for the actual website I will be modifying a templates from HTML5UP.
+Same deal with the CSS, you'll see an example of a basic configuration resume with basic CSS within this code base but for the actual website I will be modifying a template from HTML5UP.

 ### 4. Static Website